tilezen/tilequeue/README.md

 ### Coanacatl

-Note that if you want to configure the `coanacatl` format, you will need to install the [coanacatl](https://github.com/tilezen/coanacatl) library.
+Note that if you want to configure the `coanacatl` format (really an alternative MVT driver), you will need to install the [coanacatl](https://github.com/tilezen/coanacatl) library.
 This is totally optional and tilequeue will work fine with the regular `mvt` format, but can provide some robustness and speed improvements.

 ## Configuration